 One of the main focuses of this endeavor was to research ways of allowing robots to more easily understand their environment.
 The most obvious way to do this was through the use of actual images of a robot's environment.
 The easiest way that was found to get images of the environment was to use web-cams connected to a computer via USB.
 The device controlling the robot could poll the camera for an image and analyze it based on certain rules and restrictions.

-The first camera used was “Classic Silver” from the Hercules corporation.
+The first camera used was “Classic Silver” from the Hercules Corporation.
 This camera turned out to be ill equipped for the task.
 The left to right viewing angle of the camera was too small and couldn't take in enough of the environment for the robot to make accurate decisions.
 To avoid these shortcomings another camera was chosen, the Microsoft Life-cam VX6000.
 It has a 71 degree left to right viewing angle.
 This larger view lets the robot capture images that depict a wider area than the previous camera and allowed for more environmental features to analyzed.

 To perform distance measurements it was necessary to equip the robot with some sort of range-finder.
 Sonar range-finders use pulses of ultrasonic sound to determine the distance to an object.
 The controller sends out a pulse of sound which will bounce off solid objects.
 The elapsed time between sending the pulse and then receiving the reflected signal is measured.
-The distance to that object then be calculated since the speed of sound in normal earth atmosphere is known and relatively constant.
+The distance to that object can then be calculated since the speed of sound in normal earth atmosphere is known and relatively constant.

 Sonar was first chosen because its operating range is very large.
 These range-finders will return accurate readings anywhere from 2cm to 3m from an object which is a much larger range than IR rangefinders which will be discussed in more depth later.
 However, there was a moderate issue encountered while experimenting with sonar on the first iteration.
-When the sound pulse from a sonar sensor impacts an object, depending how smooth the object is, the signal may experience what is called specular reflection.
+When the sound pulse from a sonar sensor impacts an object, depending how smooth the object is the signal may experience what is called specular reflection.
 This is the same thing that happens when a beam of light hits a mirror, the light bounces off at an angle equal but opposite the angle of incidence see figure 2.1.

 Figure 2.1.
-Example of specular reflectionThis means that the signal form the sonar will not always reflect directly back to the receiver.
+Example of specular reflection

+This is means that the signal form the sonar will not always reflect directly back to the receiver.
 If any of the signal does return there is a good chance that it has bounced off of other objects and the distance value obtained is actually much farther than the true distance to the object of interest see figure 2.2 for an example.

 Figure 2.2.
 Specular Reflection in sonar

 The previous figure shows two examples where the size and location of the object being sensed or the angle of the beam results in the signal never reflecting back at the sensor.